-The Arizona Child and Family Advocacy Network (ACFAN) provides support, training, and guidance to all advocacy centers in Arizona and their professionals who coordinate services and respond to family violence and sexual assault.
+The Arizona Child and Family Advocacy Network (ACFAN) provides support, training, and guidance to all advocacy centers in Arizona.
+Their professionals coordinate services and respond to family violence and sexual assault.
 Efforts are made to accommodate special needs and multilingual populations.

-ACFAN has Advocacy centers located throughout Arizona that are designed to provide onsite services to child victims of either physical or sexual abuse as well as neglect.
+ACFAN has advocacy centers located throughout Arizona that are designed to provide onsite services to child victims of either physical or sexual abuse and neglect.
 Some centers provide services to adult victims of sexual assault, domestic violence, or vulnerable adult abuse.
-For more information on these advocacy centers, you can visit their website at www.acfan.net or call them at 1-928-750-3583.
+For more information on these advocacy centers, visit acfan.net or call 1-928-750-3583.